Full-face and profile, rumpled and

 Art is of no use.

-Not even a hand without fingerprints is guiltless.
+Not even a hand without fingerprints

 At the end of each shift,